akkadotnet/akka.net/docs/articles/actors/reliable-delivery.md

 Once the `Consumer` has received the `ConsumerController.Delivery<T>` and sent a `ConsumerController.Confirmed` to the `ConsumerController`, all chunks will be marked as received and freed from memory on both ends of the network.

 > [!TIP]
-> Your `akka.reliable-delvery.producer-controller.chunk-large-messages` size should always be smaller than your [`akka.remote.dot-netty.tcpmaximum-frame-size`](xref:akka-remote-configuration).
+> Your `akka.reliable-delvery.producer-controller.chunk-large-messages` size should always be smaller than your [`akka.remote.dot-netty.tcp.maximum-frame-size`](xref:akka-remote-configuration).

 ## Durable Reliable Delivery